tagae/bash-on/README.md

 The library uses features introduced in Bash 4, and therefore does not work with older versions of Bash.

-### Tip

-You can use a newer version of bash by having your script start with

-    #!/usr/bin/env bash

-instead of the traditional `/bin/bash`.
-Of course this requires that the newer version of `bash` is found first in the current `PATH`.
-For this very reason, such invocation may bring security problems.
+Since the library has been conceived for Bash, the shebang of your script has to be `#!/bin/bash` rather than the more generic `#!/bin/sh`.

+For multiple installed versions of Bash, you can bring forward the one you need by setting the current `PATH` appropriately, and using as shebang `#!/usr/bin/env bash`.
+Mind that such invocation may bring security problems, if an attacker were able to manipulate your `PATH`.

 Installation
 ------------